gaspare-mascolino/knowledge/docs/pages/music.md

 6. Scale notes (usually III - VII) could be used instead of I and V to create a melodic sequence.

-7. When a 7 chord, or a m7 chord or a m chord.
-If the fundamental goes to the V perfect and it is follow from a IV up to the fundamental, a V diminished could be used as passing note in order to create a chromatic sequence I-V-bV-(I of IV).
+7. When a 7 chord, or a m7 chord or a minor chord.
+If the fundamental goes to the V perfect, and it is followed from an IV up to the fundamental, a V diminished could be used as passing note in order to create a chromatic sequence I-V-bV-(I of IV).

+!!!
+Info
+    Bass sounds well when it is linked with the kick or in backlash.

+!!!
+Warning

 ### Chord